Trooping The Colour

 REVIEWED BY HIS MAJESTY THE KING

 Seated tickets can be purchased by online ballot only.
-The online ballot will close on 14th April 2023, with successful entries being selected and notified by 19th April 2023.
+The online ballot will close on 24th March 2024, with successful entries being selected and notified by 26th March 2024.
+Standing and wheelchair tickets will be available to purchase from Wednesday 27th March 2024.

 Ticket Prices